Mass Stranding of Melon Headed Whales on Boa Vista

 People try to save stranded whales

-Melon headed whales (Peponocephala electra) are highly social members of the dolphin family that live in groups of hundreds of individuals.
+Melon-headed whales (Peponocephala Electra) are highly social members of the dolphin family that live in groups of hundreds of individuals.
 They are known not to abandon their group members and this may be the reason that so many followed their companions onto the beach.
 Along with pollution and interactions with fishing vessels, a major threat to this species is oceanic noise.
-Loud noises cause them to flee areas that are important to their survival and has also been demonstrated to drive groups to stranding and ultimately death.
+Loud noises cause them to flee areas that are important to their survival and has also been demonstrated to drive groups to strand and ultimately death.
 This is unfortunately not a unique event on Boa Vista, yet the cause of the strandings is still unknown.